-A duct blower, also known as a duct blaster, is used to test the air-tightness of duct systems.
+A duct blower, also known as a duct blaster, can be used to test the air-tightness of duct systems.
 This test is more complicated to set up than a pressure pan test, but it provides more accurate information.
-A duct test is also required in some programs.
+A duct test may be required in some programs.